m3g/CellListMap.jl/docs/src/PeriodicSystems.md

     forces[j] -= dudr
     return forces
 end
-# Function that initializes the system: it is preferrable to initialize
+# Function that initializes the system: it is preferable to initialize
 # the system outside the function that performs the simulation, because
 # the system (data)type is defined on initialization.
 Initializing it outside
 # the simulation function avoids possible type-instabilities.